 Ink-redible Travel Blogger Tattoos + The Meaning Behind Them

-Please don’t judge me for this travel blogger tattoos title (which is about as pun-tastic as that from my buy real ativan online post), but I couldn’t help myself.
+Please don’t judge me for this travel blogger tattoos title (which is about as pun-tastic as that from my Taxco day trip post), but I couldn’t help myself.
 I’m sorry.
 Can I live?

-With my how to buy lorazepam online looming, I’ve been getting itchy feet for a new travel inspired tattoo (hello, maguey plant!) and I’ve already begun plotting all the potential tattoos I wanna get in South America later this year too, much to my boyfriend’s dismay.
+With my last few months in Mexico looming, I’ve been getting itchy feet for a new travel inspired tattoo (hello, maguey plant!) and I’ve already begun plotting all the potential tattoos I wanna get in South America later this year too, much to my boyfriend’s dismay.
 (Because, nothing says you’re worldly and cultured like an über cool travel tattoo, right?
 Preferably with a suitably intriguing back story behind it.)

 However, I’m also wildly indecisive and knew I needed some inspiration.
 So, what better way than by ogling other equally awesome (you could say ink-redible) travel blogger tattoos?
 (Spoiler alert, this post was just a covert way to get some awesome tattoo ideas for my next tattoo.
 Sorry gals.)